karlyndiary/DA-Cheatsheet/Tableau/[08] Data Models.md

   - Data Blending

 - Visualization
-  - The visualizations can be built using the tables in the logical layer
+  - Visualizations can be built using the tables from the logical layer.
+  - Additional data sources, along with the tables in the logical layer, can be combined using data blending (if they come from different sources).
 - Data Source
-  - Logical Layer: Top-level layer that hides all the details in the physical layer.
-This is good when we have a ton of tables in the physical layer.
-Here the two physical tables can now be merged using a relationship.
+  - Logical Layer: The top-level abstraction that hides the details of the physical layer.
+It’s beneficial when there are multiple tables in the physical layer.
+In this layer, tables are combined using relationships rather than traditional joins, enabling better flexibility and performance.
-  - Physical Layer: A few physical tables and we can combine them using joins or unions
+  - Physical Layer: This is where the actual physical tables reside.
+These tables can be combined using joins or unions, depending on the data integration needs.